feihong/static-site-boilerplate/README.md

 curl -sL https://github.com/feihong/static-site-boilerplate/archive/master.tar.gz | tar xz
 ```

 Rename the `static-site-boilerplate` directory to whatever you want, and cd into it.
-Make sure you've already installed [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper/), and run the following:
+Then run the following at the command line:

 ```
+pip install virtualenvwrapper
 mkvirtualenv static-site
 pip install -r requirements.txt
 ```

 There is a minor amount of configuration you'll have to do inside `tasks.py`.
+At minimum, you will want to change the SITE variable.

 ## Commands